Nicholas A. Mason

 Brett Kincade

-Brett is interested in phylogenetics and the morphological and genetic changes o birds over time.
-He is interested in comparative phylogeography, integrative taxonomy, and avian systematics.
-A New Orleans native, Brett has joined the Mason Lab as a postbaccalaureate scholar through the NSF LAGniAppE program, during which he is studying the phylogeography of Geospizopsis tanagers.
+Brett is interested in comparative phylogeography, integrative taxonomy, and avian systematics.
+A New Orleans native, Brett originally joined the Mason Lab as a postbaccalaureate scholar through the NSF LAGniAppE program, during which he studied the phylogeography of Geospizopsis tanagers.
+He is continuing his work on the Geospizopsis system and other Neotropical birds.